sinaghadermarzi/simple-deep-research/artifacts/pydata_2025_proposal.md

     (c) summarizing the findings to a report

 For this workflow, we would need a LLM, agent framework, web search tool.
-For this session, we will orchestrate the workflow using Langgraph, with OpenAI as the LLM and Tavilly as the web crawl provider.
+For this session, we will orchestrate the workflow using LangGraph, with OpenAI as the LLM and Tavilly as the web crawl provider.

 ### Outline